levitation-opensource/murmurhash-js/README.md

 This algorithm takes a JavaScript string and a seed, and quickly creates a non-cryptographic 32-bit hash from it.

-More information about these algorithms can be found at:
+More information about this algorithm can be found at:

 *	[MurmurHash Homepage](http://sites.google.com/site/murmurhash/)
 *	[Wikipedia Entry on MurmurHash](http://en.wikipedia.org/wiki/MurmurHash)